Iceland in April: Spring Arrives, Crowds Have Not

 Seals: Harbour seals are visible on the Vatnsnes Peninsula and along the south coast year-round, but spring is a good time to spot them.

-Horses: Icelandic horses are out in the fields, often with new foals in late April.
-The countryside is beautiful for a riding tour.
+Horses: Icelandic horses are out in the fields in April, often with new foals in the last week of the month.
+The countryside is beautiful for a riding tour at this time of year.

 Culture and Events

 Easter: Iceland celebrates Easter over four days (Thursday through Monday).
-Many Icelanders travel domestically over the long weekend.
-Shops and services may have limited hours from Thursday through Monday.
+Many Icelanders travel domestically over the long weekend, so shops and services may have limited hours.
 Popular destinations can be busier than usual over Easter weekend.
 If your visit overlaps, book accommodation early.
+I always warn visiting friends about this one, because it catches people off guard.

 First Day of Summer (Sumardagurinn fyrsti): Iceland officially celebrates the first day of summer on the first Thursday after April 18th.
-Despite often still being cold, this holiday goes back centuries and marks the end of winter in the old Icelandic calendar.
-Expect parades and events in Reykjavik and other towns.
+Despite the weather often still being cold, this holiday goes back centuries and marks the end of winter in the old Icelandic calendar.
+Expect parades and events in Reykjavík and other towns.
+I grew up with this as one of the markers that real spring was on the way, and there is a tradition where kids get summer gifts on this day, usually something to play with outside once the weather warms up, like a frisbee or a ball.

-Reykjavik cultural scene: Museums, galleries, restaurants, and the music scene are all active without the summer crowds.
-It is a good time to explore the city at a local pace.
+Reykjavík cultural scene: Museums, galleries, restaurants, and the music scene are all active in April without the summer crowds.
+It is one of my favourite times to explore the city at a local pace.

 Driving Conditions

 Route 1 (Ring Road): The entire Ring Road is generally passable in April, though sections in the north and east may still have ice and snow, particularly in the first half of the month.
-Check road.is every morning.
+I check road.is every single morning before a drive in April, and I advise you do the same.

 South and west Iceland: Roads are usually clear by April.
-The Golden Circle, south coast to Vik, and Snaefellsnes Peninsula are all drivable.
+The Golden Circle, south coast to Vík, and Snæfellsnes Peninsula are all drivable.
+These are the areas I would start with for an April trip.

 North Iceland: More variable.
-The mountain passes between Akureyri and other areas may have snow.
-The Dalvik-Olafsfjordur tunnel route is reliable year-round.
+The mountain passes between Akureyri and other areas may still have snow.
+The Dalvík to Ólafsfjörður tunnel route is reliable year-round.

 F-roads and highlands: Closed.
 F-roads typically do not open until late June or July, depending on conditions.
 Do not attempt them.
-See our driving guide for full details on road types.
+See my driving guide for full details on road types.

-Vehicle choice: A 4x4 is strongly recommended in early April, even if you are sticking to Route 1.
+Vehicle choice: I strongly recommend a 4x4 in early April, even if you are sticking to Route 1.
 Ice patches, unexpected snow, and gravel roads are all possible.
-By late April, a 2WD is adequate for the south and west in good conditions, but a 4x4 gives you more flexibility and peace of mind.
+By late April, a 2WD is fine for the south and west in good conditions, but a 4x4 gives you more flexibility.
+For longer trips in April I always pick a 4x4.

-For comprehensive driving advice, see our complete driving guide and winter driving guide.
+For comprehensive driving advice, see my complete driving guide and winter driving guide.

 Costs and Budget

-April is a shoulder season, which means prices are lower than summer but starting to climb:
+April is shoulder season, which means prices are lower than summer but starting to climb.

 Flights: Generally cheaper than June through August.
 Look for deals from European hubs.
 Direct flights from North America may have limited schedules this early in the season.